-- Iteration-based tasks will run at most one warmup iteration and one measurement iteration. - Time-period-based tasks will run for at most 10 seconds without any warmup.
+- Iteration-based tasks run at most one warmup iteration and one measurement iteration. - Time-period-based tasks run at most for 10 seconds without warmup.

-Rally will postprocess all data file names of a track.
-So instead of documents.json, Rally will attempt to find documents-1k.json and will assume it contains 1.000 documents.
-However, you need to prepare these data files otherwise this test mode is not supported.

-The preparation is very easy.
-Just pick 1.000 documents for every data file in your track.
-We choose the first 1.000 here but it does not matter usually which part you choose: head -n 1000 documents.json > documents-1k.json.
+Rally also postprocesses all data file names.
+Instead of documents.json, Rally expects documents-1k.json and assumes the file contains 1.000 documents.
+You need to prepare these data files though.
+Pick 1.000 documents for every data file in your track and store them in a file with the suffix -1k.
+We choose the first 1.000 with head -n 1000 documents.json > documents-1k.json.

-2.7.4 Structuring your track
+2.7.4 Challenges